flauwekeul/honeycomb/README.md

     - group 2: 1st parameter is the hex prototype, 2nd optional parameter the hex.
 The return value depends on whether the 2nd parameter was passed.
 This can also be used as a static method on Hex or a prototype method (then the function is partially applied with the hex prototype).
     - group 3: are both available as a static and prototype method.
     - group 4: available as a static method and a partially applied prototype method.
-- [ ] By default hexes only have coordinates as state.
+- [x] By default hexes only have coordinates as state.
 Should be possible for users to add state:
     ```ts
     interface CustomHex {
       customProp: string
       customMethod(): void
     }
     // the properties of CustomHex are available to all hexes (because they're added to the prototype)
     // todo: rename `createHexPrototype()` to `defineHex()`?
     const hexPrototype = createHexPrototype<CustomHex>({ size: 20, customProp: 'custom', customMethod() {} })

-    // using classes:
-    // todo: check if this works
-    class CustomHex extends Hex {
-      // only way to put a property on the prototype
-      get customProp() {
-        return 'custom'
-      }

-      // it should be discouraged to use a constructor because Hexes are created by honeycomb

-      customMethod() {}
-    }
     ```
-  - how can you type functions that accept hexes?
+  - [x] how can you type functions that accept hexes?
 RxJS operators seem to be able to fix this.
 - [x] ~~Maybe either have pointy or flat hexes and leave it to rendering if they're pointy or flat?~~ All the `if` statements that check whether hexes are pointy or flat may be resolved by having separate functions for pointy and flat hexes and using those in the Hex prototype.
 This doesn't seem to improve performance.
 - [ ] Investigate if memoization helps